State faces shortage of CDL drivers

 “We are struggling to find folks with a Class A license,” said the school’s Krissy Bellavance.

-Matt Cota, executive director of the Vermont Fuel Oil Dealers, says the work truck drivers perform for his members are essential.
+Matt Cota, executive director of the Vermont Fuel Oil Dealers, says the work truck drivers perform for his members is essential.

 “There is an acute problem now with negative numbers of drivers available, and there is a concern that more drivers are retiring than they are available to hire,” he said.